cirrax/puppet-libvirt/REFERENCE.md

 Set this to 'openvswitch' for an Open vSwitch bridge.
-Leave undefined otherwise.
+Leave undefined otherwise. only used for the 'simple' template

 Default value: `undef`

 ##### <a name="-libvirt--network--portgroups"></a>`portgroups`

-Data type: `Array`
+Data type: `Array[Optional[Libvirt::Net::Portgroup]]`

 Array of hashes defining portgroups.
 This only works for Open vSwitch networks.
-The hash supports the following keys:
+The hash supports the following keys (for the simple template):
 * name:     Name of the portgroup.
 * trunk:    Set to true if this is a trunk port.
 In this case, the vlan_tag element must contain an array of allowed VLAN tags.
-* vlan_tag: VLAN tag for this portgroup.
+* vlan_tag: VLAN tag for this portgroup. to use all possible portgroup values you need to use the generic template.

 Default value: `[]`